CyrusKashef/BK_Randomizer/README.txt

 * Include Flowers: If the notes/eggs/feathers feature is not set to 'none', the flowers in the level will be included.

 ##### Treasure Trove Cove
 * Scattered Notes/Eggs/Feathers: Notes, eggs, and feathers are scattered across the level, both in the water and in the air, based on the location they would normally appear.
+(I think as of releasing this, sometimes notes and feathers don't get shuffled, but that's a problem for future me).

 ##### Clanker's Cavern
 * Shuffle Clanker Ring Order: Clanker's ring order is shuffled.